benchmark-urbanism/cityseer-api/docs/src/pages/intro.md

 ## Notebooks

-The getting started guide and a growing collection of other examples is available via the [`Cityseer Examples`](https://benchmark-urbanism/cityseer-examples/) page.
+The getting started guide and a growing collection of other examples is available via the [`Cityseer Examples`](https://benchmark-urbanism.github.io/cityseer-examples/) site.
 The examples include workflows showing how to run graph cleaning, network centralities, and land-use accessibility analysis for some real-world situations.

 ## Old versions